Twelve Core Challenges and Fifty Rapid Responses

 The Outcome

-• preservation of economic links to both Britain and the European Union
+preservation of economic links with both Britain and the European Union

-• conditions capable of supporting investor confidence through treaty-anchored transition pathways
+conditions capable of supporting investor confidence through treaty-based transition pathways

-• rights protections addressing racism and exclusion while safeguarding civil liberties
+rights protections addressing racism and exclusion while preserving civil liberties

-Rather than inherently producing economic disruption, the model is designed to organise transition, distribute risk, and enable targeted investment toward areas of greatest structural need.
+Rather than assuming economic disruption as inevitable, the framework is designed to organise transition, distribute risk, and direct investment toward areas of greatest structural pressure.

 The Risk of Inaction

-If existing pressures remain confined within current institutional limits, housing crises may deepen, regional inequalities may widen, and public confidence in governance may continue to decline.
+If current pressures remain confined within existing institutional limits, housing shortages may intensify, regional inequalities may widen, and confidence in governance may continue to erode.

-The Parity Accord provides a structured alternative in which constitutional evolution is linked to economic continuity, institutional coordination, and social balance rather than unmanaged disruption.
+The Parity Accord provides an alternative in which constitutional evolution is linked to economic continuity, institutional coordination, and social balance rather than unmanaged disruption.

 6. Why is the focus placed on the model rather than its author, and how are concerns about motive addressed?